segmentio/segment-docs/src/protocols/tracking-plan/create.md

 The Tracking Plan events can be filtered by keyword or by label.
 The applied filter generates a permanent link so you can share specific events with teammates.
 Label filters also persist after you leave the Tracking Plan.

 ### Edit underlying JSON Schema
-Protocols Tracking Plans use [JSON Schema](https://json-schema.org/) as the underlying technology used to validate Segment event payloads.
-To support a broader range of validation use-cases, we allow you to edit the underlying JSON schema.
-Editing JSON schema requires technical expertise and should be done so carefully.
-The [JSON schema documentation found here](https://json-schema.org/understanding-json-schema/index.html) and [JSON schema validator found here](https://www.jsonschemavalidator.net/) are helpful resources to get started.
+Protocols Tracking Plans use [JSON Schemas](https://json-schema.org/) to validate Segment event payloads.
+To support a broader range of validation use-cases, Segment lets you to edit your underlying JSON schema.

+> warning ""
+> Editing a JSON schema requires technical expertise and should be done carefully.
+The [JSON schema documentation](https://json-schema.org/understanding-json-schema/index.html) and [JSON schema validator](https://www.jsonschemavalidator.net/) are helpful resources to get started.

 We currently allow you to edit JSON schema associated with each track event listed in the Tracking Plan, in addition to a common JSON schema defintion that applies across all events.